 Experiencing the Cusco Cuisine: 7 Unmissable Dishes

-Known as Cuy al horno, is a traditional Peruvian dish originating from the Cusco region.
-While popular in Cusco, it's readily available in tourist-oriented restaurants throughout the country.
+When you embark on a Peruvian culinary adventure with us, you simply must try Cuy al horno.
+This traditional Peruvian dish, originating from the Cusco region, is a true delicacy.
+While popular right here in Cusco, it's also readily available in tourist-oriented restaurants throughout the country, making it accessible for everyone.

 Anticuchos